bloghow to sell ecommerce business

 • Make sure you have solid and verifiable financial records: This is one of the most crucial steps owners can take not only to increase the value of your business but to operate it effectively.
 Thanks to accounting software such as QuickBooks, much of the traditional grind of bookkeeping has been eliminated.
 We strongly recommend to all our clients that they begin using QuickBooks or similar from the earliest stage of their e-commerce business.

-• Understand the financials of your e-commerce business: Being clear on every aspect of your business, including all sources of revenue, cost(s) of sales and operating expenses is key when you’re preparing for an exit.
+• Understand the financials of your e-commerce business: Being clear on every aspect of running your business, including all sources of revenue, cost(s) of sales and operating expenses is key when you’re preparing for an exit.

 You should be looking to collect all the financial and supporting documentation to prove the financial performance of your e-commerce business.
-Not only will this verify the numbers you provide at the outset, but FE International will audit the financials, which will be the starting point for the buyer’s due diligence process.
+Not only will this verify the numbers you provide at the outset, but FE International will audit the financials, which will be the starting point for the prospective buyer’s due diligence process.
 As part of the preparation for sale, pull these files together in one place.
 You will want to gather monthly bank statements, credit card statements, merchant processor statements and inventory and shipping invoices.

 The factors mentioned above will be key when it comes to Due Diligence, which is the process of confirming all relevant information about the business.